 When they are working well and defending your body, you start feeling better.
 The problem is that the viruses that cause flu can change over time.
 Find out how you can stop flu in its tracks.

 Being ill with the flu isn’t much fun, but there are some things you can do to help feel better:

 - Keep hydrated – Drink plenty of water, juice and soups.
 Avoid fizzy drinks

 - Get lots of rest and sleep

 - Ask your parent or carer for some medicine to help lower your fever and help with the achiness

 Should you go to school?

-Flu is very easy to spread.
-You can stop it spreading by staying away from large crowds.
-If you have flu, it is best that you stay at home and away from school so that you can rest and so you do not give it to your school friends and teachers.
+Flu spreads very easily.
+If you have flu, it is best that you stay at home and away from school, not only so that you can rest and recover but so you don’t give it to your school friends and teachers too.